 Indicator 3.1 and 5.1: Need age-appropriate blocks for each age group present.
+Even if the quantity guidelines outlined in the scale book are met, if children are arguing over blocks/accessories due to insufficient quantities, score No.

-Indicators 3.2 and 5.2: Accessories must be stored near blocks and be obvious that they are intended for use with block play.
+Indicators 3.2 and 5.2: Accessories must be stored near blocks and be obvious that they are intended for use with block play or be observed being used with blocks.
 Accessories must add to and not interfere with block play.
-Large vehicles cannot count as accessories unless large blocks accompany them.
+Large vehicles cannot be counted as accessories.